Rules and Regulations

 Candidates' campaigns should be open, honest and transparent.

-If multiple votes are coming in from the same IP addresses - this will be investigated by the Election officials.
+If multiple votes are coming in from the same IP addresses - these will be investigated by the Election officials.

 Campaign Expenditure and Budget